tbrowder/Raku-Modules/README.md

 DESCRIPTION
 ===========

 **RakudoPkg** is a Raku module with one script for the root user to bootstrap the 'rakudo-pkg' installation on a rudumentary 'rakudo' package installation.
-After successful bootstrapping, the 'rakudo' package should be deleted.
+After successful bootstrapping, the system's 'rakudo' package should be deleted.

 Note this package is designed for the purpose of standardizing multi-user Linux hosts for classrooms or computer laboratories.